 The department works closely with the embassy’s science attaché, co-organising joint activities to promote science and technology and fostering links between universities, researchers and industry.

 In running these initiatives, the Economic and Trade Department and the science attaché collaborate with other Italian bodies operating in the UK.
+The Economic Department collaborates with the Embassy’s Food and Agriculture Attaché, carrying out activities aimed at promoting exports and protecting agri-food products, monitoring local legislation, supporting actions to link institutions, stakeholders and universities on issues relating to agricultural policy, food security, food quality and agriculture sustainability.
 Regular meetings are held, chaired by the Italian ambassador, some of them attended by all the Italian government agencies operating in the UK and others attended only by the following agencies, which focus on trade, economic and financial matters:

 • The London office of ICE, the Italian Trade Agency, which promotes Italian companies around the world and acts as the embassy’s trade promotion section.
 The services it offers include information and advice for investors and businesses seeking to develop their presence on the UK market, assistance procuring funding, advice on contracts, help setting up branches in the UK and recruiting local staff, investigations into potential venture partners, mediation, dispute resolution and customised marketing plans.
 The Italian Trade Agency also has a Brexit desk, a desk dedicated to attraction of foreign direct investment, and an innovation desk.